-The Committee is recommended:
+Council is recommended:

-- 1. To note the implications of this updated financial forecast, and to also note that this update report will be presented to the Council meeting on 6th February 2023; and - 2.
+- 1. To note the implications of this updated financial forecast; and - 2.
 To note that following the confirmation of the amount of New Homes Bonus grant to be received for 2023/24, allocations of a proportion of this grant to town and parish councils have been calculated in the total sum of £25,805 in accordance with the decision of the Finance and Democracy Committee on this matter at the meeting of 21st November 2022.